habakukc22/ux-library/README.md

 ## Getting Started

-In order to set up the project locally in your machine you may follow the steps.
+In order to set up the project locally in your machine you need the Node installed and follow the steps.

 ### Installation